travycent/savings_wallet/README.md

-# savings_wallet
+# Savings Wallet

-# Saving is Key for individuals which enables them prepare for the future where they have an emergency or in need of a huge lump sum of cash # to sort an issue.
+# Saving is Key for individuals which enables them prepare for the future where they have an emergency or in need of a huge lump sum of cash to sort an issue.

 # One of the biggest challenge is that saving by nature is hard due to low cashflow and other unforeseen circumstances.
 This platform is
 # designed to allow individuals save as they spend however little it maybe as this will create a Savings culture and also reduce the burden